GreatDane81/monty/README.md

 ## An ML chess AI using Keras

-ML will be used to learn Stockfish's evaluation of positions.
+A Keras and Tensorflow Convolutional Neural Netowork (CNN) will be used to learn Stockfish's evaluation of positions.
-This will be used alongside the "Min/Max" chess decision algorithm to make moves.
+Then, all legal moves will be analyzed, and the move with the best score for the player moving will be played.

+## Configuration

+* Tensorflow - Version 2.1.0
+* CUDA - Version 10.1
+* CUDN - Version 7.6.5

+This configuration is picky, and must be built following the appropriate Tensorflow and NVIDIA guidelines.

 ## TODO:

 Since Keras only accepts `Tensors` of fixed size, a `Tensor` representing a chess position will be
-a one-hotted matrix of size:

-* 9x8x12
-	* Where 8x8 is used to to represent each square on the board
-	* One row, will be used to represent whose turn it is, will be filled 0's except for the leading bit  (0 for white's turn, 1 for black's)
-	* Each of the 8x8 squares will have 1 if they have contain a piece.
-If they contain a piece, they will be one-hotted on the piece which
-	  occupies the square (white/black: king, queen, rook, bishop, knight, pawn)
+a one-hotted.

+I've experimented a lot with different representations of data without training.
+My goal is to generate good data that will converge quickly.

+Here are my findings so far:

+* Sparse data with lots of 0's does not perform well.
+* Ambiguous data (i.e. encoding how many times a square is attacked, but not which pieces attack it) does not perform well
+* Adding linearly separable data that affects Stockfish's evaluation (material advantage, number of pieces on the board) improves convergence
+* Testing with smaller data sets to see an initial convergence rate helps you judge the strength of a data representation

+## Data Generation Life Cycle:

 I plan on using PGN to parse games and generate evaluation data
 using Stockfish.
 The game itself will be played in Python Chess.

-Data Generation Life Cycle:

-1. Download a PGN from an external source.
+1. Download a Portable Game Notation (PGN) file from an external source.
-2. Create a `Tensor` to represent the initial state of the board.
-3. Play white's first move, and evaluate the position using Stockfish.
+2. For each game in the file:
+3. Convert each position to the corresponding Tensor
+4. Compute the position's score according to an established chess engine (Stockfish in this case)
-4. Store the resulting `Tensor` alongside Stockfish's evaluation for the position in a database for training data.
+5. Store the position in a tuple of (tensor, Stockfish score) in an output file

-5. Iterate until the game is complete.
+## Training:

+Then simply train on the data stored in the output file.